 Sam Reynolds is an international yoga teacher based in Miami, FL.
 Her mission is to inspire peace, one breath at a time.
 Her goal is to help students find a healthy balance in life and create an inner journey towards freedom and empowerment.
 Sam offers classes, workshops, mentoring sessions, and retreats to facilitate transformation.
 She believes in the power of yoga and a healthy lifestyle to thrive with everyday living.
 For Sam, yoga is a deep connection of the mind, body, and soul.
 It is a spiritual tool that cultivates strength, freedom, and compassion both on and off the mat.
 It is ultimately a path to peace.

 Sam teaches power vinyasa, restorative, yin, and meditation.
 She is a registered E-RYT200 and a continuing education provider through the Yoga Alliance.
 Sam completed the advanced training in Therapeutic Yoga for Trauma and Addiction with Kula for Karma.
 She also holds a Master’s degree in International Administration from the University of Miami.

 Sam is a wellness advocate, handstand enthusiast, writer, adventurer, and photographer.
 Her interests lie in conservation, human rights, and empowerment.
-She holds monthly classes to benefit a local environmental non-profit and an annual benefit class to raise genocide awareness.
+She holds monthly classes to benefit a local environmental non-profit at the Kampong Botanical Gardens and an annual benefit class to raise genocide awareness.
+She is also the creator of Cafe Namaste™ - a pop-up wellness platform to inspire connection through yoga and fitness, plant-based food, and goal setting.

 Journeys for the Soul